jordanwilson230/kubectl-plugins/README.md

   - Like kubectl exec, but offers a --user flag to exec as root (or any other user) if you're running in GKE

   - Usage: kubectl ssh -p pod-name -u user

+  - **Requires that you have uploaded your ssh key to GCP or access will be denied!**